asmeurer/blog/posts/lessons-learned-from-working-at-continuum.md

 - Far fewer people than I would have thought understand how hard links work.

+- Changelogs are useful.

+- Semantic versioning is over-hyped.

+- If you make something and release it, the first version should be 1.0 (not 0.1 or 0.0.1).

 - Getting a difficult package to compile is like hacking a computer.
 All it takes is time.